fly-apps/edge-apollo-cache/README.md

 If you are wondering where the GraphQL Playground comes from in this, that's an integrated part of the Apollo Server.

-## How does Fly fit into this?
+## How Does Fly Fit Into This?

+Traditionally, an application like this would run somewhere in the cloud and usually distant from its users thanks to geography.
+The biggest problem then is the latency of the connection between the user and the application.

-As we mentioned, Fly runs tiny virtual machines close to users in datacenters around the world.
+As we previously mentioned, Fly runs tiny virtual machines close to users in datacenters around the world.
+Some of these machines handle connections, terminating TLS as close to the user as possible.
+As TLS needs a couple of connections to get going, thats a big boost, especially with an API.
+The connection handlers then pass the connection on to the application itself.

+Applications are also run all over the world and Fly lets you put your applications in the most appropriate regions for your task.
+An edge cache like this could be located in the locations where you are finding the most traffic.
+When there is no immediatly local application, Fly automatically finds the closest place the application is running and directs connections to that place.

+Edge hosting (and Fly specifically) offers significant performance benefits over traditional centralized hosting.
+Because requests can be served from the node closest to the user, responses will be much faster.
+This example uses Redis to cache responses so after the first request is made to a region, duplicate requests in the next hour will be significantly faster.

 ## Testing latency with cURL